 Everyone loves the open-top on a fine sunny day cruising through the mountains with ocean views beneath.
 The BMW M8 has a convertible configuration offered which brings the power and fun together in one car.
 The Convertible is a soft-top starting at the base price of $144,495.

 The word Competition for BMW means more performance, more speed, more aggressiveness, and more power on the track.
 The Competition package in Coupe is the fastest ever BMW luxury sedan definition.
 Starting at a price of $147,995 the BMW M8 Competition gives you some features added to the hp.

 For starters, the M8 Competition has 617hp instead of the regular 600 horsepower in the M8.
 The 17 hp increase is accompanied by 20-inch wheels for the Competition package.
 In addition, you get an M-sports exhaust and track profile for the M-drive setting and different colored seat belts for what it’s worth.
 The Competition package delivers the most power in all variants along with other BMW sedans.

 BMW M8 Competition Convertible:

 BMW M8 crosses the $150k mark for a Luxury Sports Sedan.
 While it’s much faster on track and in real life, the $150k mark can get you plenty of exotic cars however when it comes to utility and style points BMW M8 seems fair.
-BMW M8 is planned to offer in mid of 2020 across the USA and European markets.
+BMW M8 offered in mid of 2020 across the USA and European markets.
 While it promises the performance, it’s certainly less raw than the Mercedes C63.
 While we just know it from the journalists and reviews, let’s see if it delivers the 0-60 in 2.8—3.0 seconds milestone.
 Till then BMW M8 seems promising.